-2. The Little House on the Prairie® collection from The Queen’s Treasures® – The Queen’s Treasures has created beautifully-designed Laura Ingalls, and Mary Ingalls 18-inch dolls as well as lots of fun accessories to enhance their pioneer adventures!
+2. The Little House on the Prairie® collection from The Queen’s Treasures® – The Queen’s Treasures has created beautifully-designed Laura Ingalls, and Mary Ingalls 18-inch dolls, two families of Little House bears, as well as lots of fun accessories to enhance their pioneer adventures!
 Everything from a full covered-wagon set to all the cooking and tool items the Ingalls family depended on.

 3. Old-Fashioned Games and Classic Kids Toys – There are so many lovely pioneer games and toys that kids still enjoy playing today.
 These will give your child some old-fashioned fun!